Implementation of model predictive control for tracking in embedded systems using a sparse extended ADMM algorithm: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:problem:formulation} describes the problem formulation and control objective.
 The MPC for tracking formulation is described in Section \ref{sec:MPCT}.
 The extended ADMM algorithm is detailed in Section \ref{sec:EADMM}.
 Section \ref{sec:solving:MPCT} describes how the MPCT optimization problem is recast into a problem solvable by the EADMM algorithm.
-The specifics of the algorithm, including how its sparse nature is attained, its pseudocode, and the variables that it declares, are detailed in Section \ref{sec:sparse:implementation}.
-Section \ref{sec:warmstart} describes the warmstart procedure and Section \ref{sec:numerical:results} shows some preliminary numerical results of closed-loop simulations.
-Finally, some conclusions are drawn in Section \ref{sec:conclusions}.
+Section \ref{sec:numerical:results} shows the numerical results.
+Finally, conclusions are drawn in Section \ref{sec:conclusions}.